-It’s safe to say that excessive construction costs have become a status quo for the entire industry.
+It’s safe to say that high construction costs have become a status quo for the entire industry.
 Once you have hired the Architects for designing your house and plan the project.
-The budgets are under analysis more than ever and overall industry productivity is stagnating, construction professionals cannot accept the new normal.
+The budgets are under analysis more than ever, and overall industry productivity is stagnating; construction professionals cannot accept the new normal.
 For minimising the construction cost escalation while building a house, one needs to consider the most common reasons stated below.

 ESTIMATE INACCURATE PROJECTS:

-While many of the stakeholders in a project want to start project development quick, the project can hit overrun from the first day on incomplete schedules and budgets.
-Due to the competitive nature of the tendering process, estimates of erroneous expectations regarding the scope of work involved in the project may be affected.
+While many project stakeholders want to start project development quickly, the project can hit overrun from the first day on incomplete schedules and budgets.
+Due to the tendering process’s competitive nature, estimates of erroneous expectations regarding the scope of work involved in the project may be affected.
 One should make sure that the selected Hired residential contractors work on detailed BOQ’s given by the Architects.

 SEVERE DESIGN ERRORS:

 If your design plans are flawed, you’re certainly expecting cost escalation for house construction.
 A design flaw is a poorly designed, inaccurate, or incomplete plan.
 The errors are so common and irritating to owners and designers that a study conducted by Engineers Daily estimated that design flaws accounted for 38% of design disputes.
-At the same time, incomplete or incorrect plans almost always lead to unfinished work by contractors doing the job, which can lead to legal arguments in the future.
+Simultaneously, incomplete or incorrect plans almost always lead to unfinished work by contractors doing the job, leading to legal arguments in the future.

 NOT SCHEDULING CHANGE ORDERS:

 Even with sound projects and without changes to the design, the housing project may face cost escalation if the project managers are not aware of the project progress.
-Also if small mistakes occur between the management team, the results can be catastrophic.
-If the communication paths between the managers are limited, other project managers may not know the problems that occur in one aspect of a project until it is too late.
+Also, if small mistakes occur between the management team, the results can be catastrophic.
+If the managers’ communication paths are limited, other project managers may not know the problems in one aspect of a project until it is too late.

 The logic is that managers with more employees at work can focus on their project area.
 However, this may not be the best long-term solution, as increasing the number of people working in the administration could lead to collaboration issues that are almost undoubtedly costly.